openshift/cluster-monitoring-operator/Documentation/api.md

 #### Description

-`PrometheusOperatorConfig` defines settings for the Prometheus Operator component.
+The `PrometheusOperatorConfig` resource defines settings for the Prometheus Operator component.

 <em>appears in: [ClusterMonitoringConfiguration](#clustermonitoringconfiguration), [UserWorkloadConfiguration](#userworkloadconfiguration)</em>